evelyn-ellingsworth/lafayette-fccla/README.md

 - h3
 - p

 h1, h2, and h3 are all different sized headings. p is probably going to be the most important tag.
-To change the text of different pages, simply change the text between the <p> tags.
+To change the text of different pages, simply change the text between the tags.